 At the gym, on a number of occasions, notices were given out to customers to tell them to park properly.
 The car parks were filling up because people were taking up two or more spaces and parking terribly.
 Not great when there is a shortage of parking overall.

 — People Can’t Park (@people_cantpark) November 13, 2016

-Telling the world that the Netherlands is not just ‘Amsterdam’
+7. Telling the world that the Netherlands is “not just Amsterdam”

 The Netherlands has so much to shout about.
 It’s not all about Amsterdam and we should all embrace that and shout it from the rooftops!
-Naturally, Amsterdam is going to be the most heard of, and of course its got a lot going on.
+Naturally, Amsterdam is going to be the most heard of, and of course, it’s got a lot going for it.
 After all, it is the capital city.
 However, it is never spoken about enough.

 What do you think the Dutch suck at?
+Did we leave anything out?
 Let us know in the comments!
-Also, don’t forget to join our Facebook group – so you don’t miss out on all of our best bits!

 Editor’s Note: This article was originally published in April 2018, and was fully updated in September 2021 for your reading pleasure.